 Prior to joining the Hogan Administration, Stu worked for twelve years in the private sector as a litigator, including three years in the Towson office of Venable LLP and more than seven years with Rosenberg Martin Greenberg, LLP in Baltimore.
 In his private practice, he represented clients in federal and state courts all over Maryland, where he conducted trial work, argued significant motions, and presented before the Maryland Court of Special Appeals.
 His clients come from a broad variety of sectors, including large retailers, commercial lenders, landlords, businesses of all shapes and sizes, insurance companies, and individuals.
 He has practiced in many fields, including complicated business litigation, real estate matters, creditor’s rights, intellectual property, bankruptcy, professional malpractice, estates and trusts, and personal injury.
 He has also successfully represented clients in the Maryland cannabis industry in litigation matters.

 Throughout his legal career, Stu has maintained a strong commitment to his clients and a reputation for vigorous representation, with the highest ethical standards.

-While in law school, Mr. Cherry participated in Moot Court where he served in its leadership.
+While in law school, Stu participated in Moot Court where he served in its leadership.
 He also was a Notes Editor for the Cornell International Law Journal.
 In college, he served in various leadership roles in the Emory Student Government Association and won the prestigious Rabun Prize, the University’s highest award for the study of American History.